 Fruits: undisclosed apples and pears

-Package type: 750ml clear glass cork-caged bottle
+Package type: 750ml clear glass champagne bottle sealed with a champagne cork with cage

 Recommended type of glass: flute or bowl

-Note: contains coloring anthocyanin
+Note: contains colouring anthocyanin

 Appearance: pours a clear deep amber with a reddish tinge and a white short-living head, which reduces to a long-lasting ring around the glass.
 Carbonation is sparkling.